- Developers

 You need the right people in your team, and hiring them requires quite a bit of work.
 You need to choose a hiring platform.

 While freelancer platforms can help you to hire part-time freelancers, this approach has its risks.
-Freelancers might work only part-time in your project.
+Freelancers might work only part-time on your project.
 You need to manage their work, which can be hard if they work remotely.

 Freelancers might leave your project mid-way.
 You will need to find a replacement, which can impact your project schedule.

 Hiring developers from software development companies will help you if you have a complex project.
 These companies provide full-time developers.
-They encourage their developers to upskill, therefore, you will likely find motivated developers.
+They encourage their developers to upskill; therefore, you will likely find motivated developers.

 Software development companies offer flexible billing terms and transparent contracting processes.
-They provide management support too.
-Such companies typically assign an account manager, who provides management oversight for the work done by their developers.
+They provide management support, too.
+Such companies typically assign an account manager who provides management oversight for the work done by their developers.

 You need to interview the shortlisted candidates.
 This requires a laser-like focus on skills, experience, and competencies.
 You also need to effectively onboard the developers you select.